Security-Onion-Solutions/securityonion-docs/best-practices.rst

 Configuration
 -------------

-- make sure that hostname and IP address is correct during installation and avoid changing after installation
+- make sure that both hostname and IP address are correct during installation

+- avoid changing hostname and IP address after installation

 - Linux is case sensitive where other OSs might not be, so we recommend using lowercase for things like hostnames, usernames, etc.